 A stress test is performed while you are walking on a treadmill.
-Leads are attached to your chest so we can monitor your EKG (electrocardiogram) while you exercise.
+Leads (cables) are attached to your chest so we can monitor your EKG (electrocardiogram) while you exercise.
 We will also be monitoring your blood pressure, heart rate, and heart rhythm before, during, and after the test.

-Remember this is called a STRESS test because we will have you walk at higher and higher levels of exertion.
+Remember this is called a STRESS test because we will have you walk at higher and faster levels of exertion.
 This is because many heart problems are only noticed when a person is active or exercising.

 This is a safe, reliable, and non-invasive test.
 A doctor must order this test.